 Place all the ingredients in the bowl or small jar and mix until well combined.

-- Marinade the Chicken
+- Marinate the Chicken

 Place the chicken in a large container or sealable plastic bag.
 Add the peri-peri marinade and move the chicken around until well coated with the marinade.
 Refrigerate for 30 minutes at least or overnight—reserve marinade.

 Heat a skillet over medium-high heat.
 Add butter and oil.
-Place chicken in the skillet and cook thoroughly until it reaches 165°F and nice golden color.
+Place chicken in the skillet and cook thoroughly until it reaches 165°F and a nice golden color.
 Remove chicken from the skillet and set aside.

 - Sauté the Veggies u0026 Make the Creamy Sauce

 In the same skillet, sauté the peppers for 2 – 3 minutes over medium-high heat.
-Add reserved marinade and bring to a boil; cook for 5 minutes.
+Add the reserved marinade and bring to a boil; cook for 5 minutes.
 Reduce heat to medium-low.
 Add heavy cream.
 Mix until well combined.
-Return chicken and any juices to skillet; bring to a boil.
+Return the chicken and any juices to the skillet; bring to a boil.
 Coat the chicken with the sauce.
 Simmer uncovered until the chicken is heated, about 3-5 minutes.
+Sprinkle with parsley, if desired.
+Serve.

-Recipe Tips
+Extra Recipe Tips For Success

-Storing & Heating Instructions
+Storage & Heating Instructions

 Store leftovers in an airtight container for up to 3 days in the refrigerator.